Detecting active L\'evy particles using differential dynamic microscopy: Detecting L evy walk in experimental data

 We then fit the ISFs of the engineered NZ1 strain with the ALP model, where cell motility is controlled by an external inducer Isopropyl $\beta$-d1-thiogalactopyranoside (IPTG).
-A sample of ISF and the estimated parameters are shown in Fig.~\ref{fig:ecoli}.
-Because NZ1 has a longer persistence length than the WT strain, the ALP model is able to fit the measured ISFs of \textit{E. coli} (Fig.~\ref{fig:ecoli}a,b), giving estimates of swimming speed and persistence length consistent with those from the RTP model reported in Ref.~\cite{kurzthaler2024characterization} (Fig.~\ref{fig:ecoli}c).
+A sample of ISF and the estimated parameters are shown in Fig.~\ref{fig:ecoli}c-g.
+NZ1 strain has a longer persistence length than the WT strain, and the oscillations in the ISF are more significant.
+The ALP model is able to fit the measured ISFs of \textit{E. coli} (Fig.~\ref{fig:ecoli}a,b), giving estimates of swimming speed and persistence length consistent with those from the RTP model reported in Ref.~\cite{kurzthaler2024characterization} (Fig.~\ref{fig:ecoli}c).
 The goodness of fitting slightly improves with the ALP model (Fig.~\ref{fig:ecoli}e).
-However, the estimated exponents $\mu$ are unstable and generally of order-of-magnitude larger than 3 (Fig.~\ref{fig:ecoli}d), undermining the possibility of describing swimming \textit{E. coli} as active L\'evy particles.
+However, the estimated exponents $\mu$ are unstable and generally of orders of magnitude larger than 3 (Fig.~\ref{fig:ecoli}d), undermining the possibility of describing swimming \textit{E. coli} as active L\'evy particles.
 This is also seen in the asymptotic behavior of the \textit{E. coli} ISFs (Fig.~\ref{fig:ecoli}a,b).
 The oscillation in ISFs of large $k$ decays quickly as $k$ decreases, which is only possible for RTPs or ALPs with large enough $\mu$.

-These results show that the ISF of RTPs can be well approximated by that of ALPs with extremely large $\mu$.
-With one more fitting parameter than the RTP model, the ALP model is able to overfit the noise in the data.
+These results show that the ISF of RTPs can be well approximated by that of ALPs with extremely large $\mu$, suggesting redundant parameters and overfitting.
 Thus, the motion of \textit{E. coli} in 3D bulk liquid is better described as RTPs.